chrisseaton/chrisseaton.github.io/truffleruby/ruby-stm/index.md

 By making the algorithm parallel it should hopefully run faster.
 But due to the overhead we may have to run a on a machine with a very large number of cores.

 I've got a challenge for STM in Ruby from this: how many cores do you need running my Lee benchmark transactionally, with all that overhead, to beat Lee just running sequentially, without the overhead?
-How many cores do you need to actually solve the board in less time, in other words?
+In other words - how many cores do you need to actually solve the board in less time?
 A typical datacentre processor for a compute instance might have around 16 cores.
 Can you get the overhead low enough to beat sequential Lee with transactional Lee running on 16 cores?

 More transactional benchmarks are available beyond Lee - such as [Stanford's STAMP suite](https://github.com/chrisseaton/stamp), written in C, which includes a variant of Lee called Labyrinth.
 We could possibly port all of these to Ruby.